Storylines In Review

 The voice-over at the start or end to provide historical perspective is a standard scene in works dramatising the ‘decisive’ battle storyline, and the two previous namesake dramatisations each have one.

-The 1958 Ealing film Dunkirk scripted by David Divine & W.P.
+Just being reissued uncut in the US on a higher-quality disc, the 1958 Ealing film Dunkirk scripted by David Divine & W.P.
 Lipscomb, from the 1955 novel The Big Pickup by 'Elleston Trevor' [=Trevor Dudley Smith, 1920-95] and the nonfiction book Dunkirk by Lt.
 Col. Ewan Butler & Major J.S.
 Bradford, focuses on the castaway storyline as a left-behind infantry squad make their way to the beach (which we first see 84 minutes in), only to be stranded there with the rest of the British Expeditionary Force.
 This version ends with a voice-over scene, over a master shot of the now-deserted beach [see above right], saying the withdrawal was a great defeat and the rescue of a third of a million men a great miracle, whereby ‘a nation had been made whole’, i.e. ending earlier political ‘Phoney War’ divisions.
 This then segues, over the sound of boots tramping in unison, to a seriocomic parade-ground final scene of the two surviving soldier protagonists in a drill company being lectured by a sergeant major to stop acting ‘as if we had just won a war’ when the truth was we had ‘come darn near losing one’.
 The pair roll their eyes at each other as the company are marched off.

 The 2004 BBC 3-part docudrama Dunkirk written by Neil McKay, Lisa Osborne and director Alex Holmes, which shows events from a variety of actual participant viewpoints over the entire 10-day period, ends with a double voice-over.
 First, series narrator Timothy Dalton explains how the rescued troops ‘were to be the core of the army for the next five years’; then we hear Churchill’s actual 'We shall fight on-' radio broadcast speech ending ‘We shall never surrender,’ over a montage of news footage of returning troops aboard trains, concluding with a colour newsreel shot from the train of what appears to be a glimpse of the promised 'sunlit uplands'.
 (The famous war-aim verbal image was from Churchill's next big speech, his "finest hour" one on June 18th: "What General Weygand has called the Battle of France is over ... the Battle of Britain is about to begin.
 Upon this battle depends the survival of Christian civilisation.
 Upon it depends our own British life, and the long continuity of our institutions and our Empire.
 The whole fury and might of the enemy must very soon be turned on us.
 Hitler knows that he will have to break us in this island or lose the war.
 If we can stand up to him, all Europe may be freed and the life of the world may move forward into broad, sunlit uplands.")